This post in a nutshell:

 By staying attuned to your clients' needs and desires, you can position your business for growth and success, while keeping happy customers!

 As you prepare to ask for authentic feedback, keep in mind that the process should be a collaborative one.
 You want your current customers to feel like they are part of the business decision-making process, and that their opinions are valued and respected.
+You might even incentivize their feedback in various ways, such as offering a gift card or service free of charge.

 The first step is to set clear expectations.
 Make sure your clients understand what you are looking for, and why it's important to you.